Table of Contents

 Autopoiesis, even if it seems its domain is primarily that of “biological machines” and cognition as a “biological phenomena”, was a great addition to cybernetics.
-Even if most “cybernetic machines” do not produce or maintain themselves, the paradigm of a network (system) that through the interaction of its components realize that same network (system), define the system as a unity within its boundaries, is what I was missing.
+Even if most “cybernetic machines” do not produce or maintain themselves, the paradigm of a network (system) that through the interaction of its components realizes that same network (system), defines the system as a unity within its boundaries, is what I was missing in Cybernetics.

-It was immediately obvious to me that the definition can be equally applicable for modern engineered and social systems.
-Maturana seemed reluctant to include social and man-made systems in his autopoietic picture but Varela, from the other hand, was very active in extending the notion of autopoiesis to such things like “artificial intelligence”.
+After getting aquatinted with autopoiesis it was immediately obvious to me that its definition can be equally applied to modern engineered and social systems or STS (Socio-Technical Systems).
+Maturana seemed reluctant to include social and man-made systems in his autopoietic picture but Varela, on the other hand, was very active in extending the notion of autopoiesis to such things as “artificial intelligence”.

 Anyway, the autopoietic definition of the system as a “network of productions” provided a better “generative mechanism” for a “scientific explanation” of the “constitution, realization and maintenance of the system as a composite unity“, but I’ve lost the distinction between levels of control in the organization of the system.
 How is the system maintained as a “composite network of productions” when there is no clear distinction of “who is in charge” of what?

 While the traditional cybernetic (linear) description was too simplistic, the autopoietic (networked) definition introduced a new element of chaos that I had to deal with.